• Skip to main content

 • Garlic: I feel strongly that garlic is a must-have in any chili recipe!
 Fresh garlic is ideal, but if you don't have it on hand, 1 teaspoon of garlic powder will work as a substitute.

 • Ground Beef: Grab yourself some 85%/15% grass-fed ground beef.
 Quality meat is key to a delicious chili, so don't skimp on the quality!
+I love getting our meat shipped directly to our house from Butcher Box.

 See the recipe card for full information on ingredients and quantities.